 Who Should Take This Program:

-The Advanced Wound Care Certificate is designed for nurses and other health professionals who have either taken the Fundamentals of Wound Care Certificate offered through HLLN at York University, or have a working knowledge of /clinical experience in wound care.
+- Registered nurses and other registered health professionals who have either taken the Fundamentals of Wound Care Certificate offered through HLLN at York University, or have a working knowledge of /clinical experience in wound care.

 - Knowledge and/or clinical experience with chronic wound care in any healthcare setting.
 Participants should be familiar with the basic wound types (causes, assessment and treatment) and basic dressing types